-- ▶ Increasing infrastructure and business development funding, including \$50 million

-LEGISLATIVE BILL SUMMARIES

-Florida League of Cities

-Volume 52, Issue 5: January 16, 2026 for the Rural Infrastructure Fund and an expansion of the Rural Revolving Loan Program - ▶ Expanding broadband access through improved coordination and funding for rural connectivity - ▶ Investing in transportation, including \$50 million annually for arterial rural roads and increased funding for small county road assistance - ▶ Enhancing education funding, including tripling consortia grants for small school districts and creating a new Rural Incentive for Professional Educators program offering up to \$15,000 in loan repayment assistance - ▶ Improving healthcare access through grants for rural hospitals, startup medical practices, and enhanced Medicaid reimbursements HB 723 exempts certain industrial machinery and equipment used by food wholesalers in rural counties from state sales tax.
+- ▶ Increasing infrastructure and business development funding, including \$50 million for the Rural Infrastructure Fund and an expansion of the Rural Revolving Loan Program - ▶ Expanding broadband access through improved coordination and funding for rural connectivity - ▶ Investing in transportation, including \$50 million annually for arterial rural roads and increased funding for small county road assistance - ▶ Enhancing education funding, including tripling consortia grants for small school districts and creating a new Rural Incentive for Professional Educators program offering up to \$15,000 in loan repayment assistance - ▶ Improving healthcare access through grants for rural hospitals, startup medical practices, and enhanced Medicaid reimbursements HB 723 exempts certain industrial machinery and equipment used by food wholesalers in rural counties from state sales tax.
 The bill creates a formula for restricting the state from purchasing land in rural counties, providing some exemptions.
 HB 723 increases appropriations to the Small County Road Assistance Program to \$50 million and designates funds for the Small County Outreach Program.
 Further, the bill creates a "Rural District Graduate Placement Incentive Pilot Program" to award bonuses to rural school districts and charter schools that successfully prepare and place graduates with in-demand industry certifications.
 Both bills have an effective date of July 1, 2026.
+(Wagoner) EMERGENCY MANAGEMENT Page 16 of 139 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities
-(Wagoner) EMERGENCY MANAGEMENT Land Use Regulations (Support) HB 217 (Abbott) and SB 218 (Gaetz) propose a narrow change to last session's SB 180 (Chapter 2025-190), which placed limits on local land-use, planning, and permitting LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Volume 52, Issue 5: January 16, 2026 authority after a major disaster.
+Volume 52, Issue 8: February 6, 2026 Land Use Regulations (Support) HB 217 (Abbott) and SB 218 (Gaetz) propose a narrow change to last session's SB 180 (Chapter 2025-190), which placed limits on local land-use, planning, and permitting authority after a major disaster.
 The bills would redefine the term "impacted local government" so that the retroactive restrictions in Section 28 of SB 180 apply only to counties that FEMA designated for both Public Assistance and Individual Assistance following Hurricanes Helene, Debby, or Milton.
 This change would exclude 13 counties and the municipalities within them from the retroactive and forward-looking restrictions in that section.
 The counties no longer covered would be Monroe, Nassau, Gadsden, Liberty, Calhoun, Jackson, Bay, Washington, Holmes, Walton, Okaloosa, Santa Rosa, and Escambia.
 The bills do not amend Section 18 of SB 180, which continues to apply prospectively statewide and allows these restrictions to be triggered by any future hurricane occurring within 100 miles of a county.
 (Singer) Land Use Regulations for Local Governments Affected by Natural Disasters (Support SB 840, Oppose HB 1465) SB 840 (DiCeglie) and HB 1465 (Andrade) amend sections 18 and 28 from last session's SB 180 (Chapter 2025-190), which placed limits on local land-use, planning, and permitting authority after a major disaster.
 The bills take different approaches to refining those limitations, resulting in distinct municipal impacts.
 SB 840 narrows the definition of "impacted local government" from counties within 100 miles of a hurricane's track to those within 50 miles, and limits applicability to counties included in a federal major disaster declaration and municipalities within those counties.
-The bill also refines the scope of actions an impacted local government may not enforce for one year after landfall to be: - Actions that delay the repair or reconstruction of hurricane-damaged improvements; - Requiring repair or reconstruction of a hurricane-damaged improvement to comply with any comprehensive plan or land development regulation amendment that first became effective after landfall; or Page 16 of 132 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities
+The bill also refines the scope of actions an impacted local government may not enforce for one year after landfall to be: - Actions that delay the repair or reconstruction of hurricane-damaged improvements; Page 17 of 139 Bills are in alphabetical order by subject area Text highlighted in yellow indicate recent revisions made to a bill LEGISLATIVE BILL SUMMARIES Florida League of Cities